askformeal/xcpp/README.md

 Requirements:

 This software only works on Windows System.
-I might create a Linux Version laterly.
+I might create a Linux Version later.

 You'll have to install gcc compiler to use this software, open CMD and enter "g++ --version" to check if you already have it.

-If you want to compile the source code yourself, make you sure you can use the "bits/stdc++.h" header file.
+If you want to compile the source code of v1.0.0 or v1.1.0 yourself, make you sure you can use the "bits/stdc++.h" header file.

 ----
 Features: